Software Startup Development Program (SSD)

 SSD Phase 2

-For open-source software-based startups, the SSD program includes community development support.
+For open-source software-based startups, additional community development support may be available.

 Eligibility

-This opportunity is open to all UMN researchers and employees, including faculty, postdocs, graduate students, undergraduate students, and staff.
+This opportunity is open to all UMN researchers and employees, including faculty, postdocs, graduate students, and staff, as well as undergraduate students.
 We encourage everyone who has an idea about forming a startup company that includes a software component as part of the technology around it to apply for this program.

 Fund Scope

-The SSD program is designed to help advance the technology readiness of an innovation through a variety of means, including: support for resources to advance an innovation (e.g., buying/renting equipment or subscription for required software); access to services, expertise, or personnel (e.g., student worker); dissemination or implementation of innovations to generate user feedback; and entrepreneurial exploration (e.g., travel for customer conversations that are part of MIN-Corps or I-Corps programs).
+The SSD program is designed to help advance the technology readiness level (TRL) of an innovation through a variety of means, including: support for resources to advance a technology (e.g., buying/renting equipment or subscription for required software); access to services, expertise, or personnel (e.g., student worker); dissemination or implementation of innovations to generate user feedback; and entrepreneurial exploration (e.g., cover additional travel expenses that are part of MIN-Corps program).

 Project Requirements